 The UW CEE Construction, Energy, and Sustainable Infrastructure (CESI) research area is a unique mixture of cutting-edge research and teaching.
 By focusing on research in energy and sustainable infrastructure, UW CESI researchers address pressing needs of society related to some of the biggest infrastructure challenges.
 These include the sustainability of buildings and roads, infrastructure system impacts from large-scale refugee movements, and how society and engineering come together in the developing world.
 These topics also feature prominently in the graduate and undergraduate curriculum.
 Featuring a tight-knit group of faculty, the CESI program is conducive to students working closely with one another and with renowned faculty on diverse projects.

 Researchers collaborate with local and national organizations, including the Washington State Department of Transportation, the Transportation Improvement Board, the Greenroads Foundation, the National Cooperative Highway Research Program, the Federal Highway Administration, Puget Sound Energy, the National Science Foundation and Engineers Without Borders.
 Industry partners, many of which lead national and international construction firms, offer internships and careers that allow students and graduates to build the world's infrastructure and participate in the world's great projects.

-Faculty involved: Jessica Kaminsky, Amy Kim, Joe Mahoney, Steve Muench, Dorothy Reed
+Faculty involved: Jessica Kaminsky, Joe Mahoney, Steve Muench, Dorothy Reed

-Faculty involved: Jessica Kaminsky, Amy Kim, Joe Mahoney, Dorothy Reed
+Faculty involved: Jessica Kaminsky, Joe Mahoney, Dorothy Reed

 - Engineering and the Developing World